Good news for RestructuredText fans!

 This short note describes Tp-Note's new internal markup rendering feature.

 In essence, Tp-Note is a note taking template system and as such it is Markup language agnostic.
-Its default templates mostly deal with the YAML header (the meta data) of new notes - and contain, with one exception, no Markup language specific code at all.
+Its default templates mostly deal with the YAML header (the meta data) of new notes - and do not contain, with one exception, any Markup language specific code at all.
 This is why changing the Markup language boils down to change only 2 lines in Tp-Note's configuration file.
 After creating a new note, Tp-Notes opens the users favourite text editor.
-Today, most modern text editors can render lightweight markup, so for most people there is no need for a second rendering engine while they edit their notes.
+Today, most modern text editors can render lightweight markup, so for most people there is no need for a second rendering engine for editing.